Estimated reading time: 11 minutes

 Third, he has a girlfriend who he has a ‘don’t ask, don’t tell’ agreement with.
 I know managing his relationship is his business, but I worry about coming between him and his partner if she’s not enthusiastically open.
 If she’s just reluctantly granting him some freedom, I don’t want to cause her any pain if this were to come out.
 Girl code, you know?

 Finally, he’s younger than me and I’ve never been with someone who I was so attracted to.
 I have the standard insecurities about whether or not he’ll be into me.
 And, if he is, what if I like it too much?
-What if he’s as good in bed as he is attractive.
+What if he’s as good in bed as he is good looking?
 What if I get addicted?

 HIM: Honestly, for you, I hope he is awesome in bed.
 A big part of this for me is the idea of giving you a gift.
 I aspire to being a great husband, to make things possible that others wouldn’t even consider.